Galanafai/URacer/README.md

 The goal: Get the best time and avoid these enemies.

 Credits:
 Aaron Edlebeck: Car design and coding.
+Reset system creation.
-Reset system creation Raul Delgado: Track design and checkpoint system creation.
+Raul Delgado: Track design and checkpoint system creation.
 Galanafai Windross: Enemy ai design and coding, and version control.